HM Submarine Triumph's last patrol - December 1941HM Submarine Triumph's last patrol - December 1941

 Craig and Redpath survived the war, escaping again from an Italian prison camp.
 Craig won the MC twice.
 Grammatikakis, by now thoroughly blown, requested permission from the Allies to relocate to the Congo, where he eventually went in December 1942.
 To his credit, he had made every effort to rescue his comrades, and retired from British service with credit.
 There is a memorial to the incident and the Antiparos dead by the Tzavellas house, which still stands.

-My track plot had been demolished, and my search is back to square one, but one question lingers – why did none of this enter the British records (for this is the first time that the Antiparos incident has been written about anywhere in English, as far as I can find out)?
+One question lingers – why did none of this enter the British records (for this is the first time that the Antiparos incident has been written about anywhere in English, as far as I can find out)?
 There are several possibilities:

 - the Antiparos affair was a fairly large intelligence disaster.
 When the Staff History was being written, in the 1950s, it is possible that an active decision was made to suppress it in order not to destabilise Anglo Greek relations at a time when the political future of Greece was far from certain.